 1- Keep your bedroom cool.
 Studies suggest humans sleep better in a 65 degrees room that is very dark and quiet — which will also raise your human growth hormone output contributing to fat loss and lean muscle building.
 Turn off all electronics at least an hour before bed (artificial light interrupts melatonin production) and get to bed as early as you can.
 This will increase your BAT and help your burn more fat, not to mention eat less, reduce stress and improve your overall health.

 2- Get outside during the winter!
-Go sledding, snow shoeing, hiking, skiing and running.
-Embrace the cold, it’ll raise your metabolic rate and perhaps produce some more fat burning cells.
+Go sledding, snowshoeing, hiking, skiing and running.
+Embrace the cold, and it’ll raise your metabolic rate and perhaps produce some more fat-burning cells.
 It takes a lot of energy for your body to maintain its temperature, especially when it has to heat up.
 Most people blame the holidays for the extra pounds they put on when in actuality they walk less (pedometer studies in the Journal Medicine & Science in Sports & Exercise showed people walk a lot less in the winter months than during the summer) and eat more treats.

-3- At the end of your shower see if you can stand 30 seconds to a minute of cold water.
-Not only will this refresh (or maybe shock) you, it will help your body produce a little more BAT and increase your body’s production of heat.
+3- At the end of your shower, see if you can stand 30 seconds to a minute of cold water.
+Not only will this refresh (or maybe shock) you, it may help your body produce a little more BAT and increase your body’s production of heat.

 4- Drink ice water throughout the day.
-In order for your body to heat up a glass of ice water you’ll burn 8-10 calories…not much but researchers from “The Journal of Clinical Endocrinology and Metabolism” believe you can burn up 95 calories a day drinking cold water.
+For your body to heat a glass of ice water, you’ll burn 8-10 calories…not much but researchers from “The Journal of Clinical Endocrinology and Metabolism” believe you can burn up 95 calories a day drinking cold water.

 5- Turn your home furnace down a few degrees.
-This encourages your body to enter thermogenesis (body making more heat) and longer exposure to the cold will lead to the conversion of white fat into brown fat which in turn, leads to more calories burned.
+This encourages your body to enter thermogenesis (body making more heat) and longer exposure to the cold will lead to the conversion of white fat into brown fat, leading to more calories burned.
 Make Al Gore happy by lowering your carbon footprint.

 6- Exercise in cold weather.
 Both exercise and exposure to cold increase your thermogenesis and brown fat cell activation and conversion.
 It is a win, win situation.
 Put a T-shirt on and go for a run in the snow.
-Understanding how brown fat tissue works in humans is far from complete, in the meantime the evidence we have thus far is compelling.
-Research suggest that people who work outdoors and/or live in cold climates have higher brown fat activity than average.
-The next time you go out into the cold wear a little bit less and turn your body into a heat producing calorie burning, fat eating machine!
+Understanding how brown fat tissue works in humans is far from complete; in the meantime, the evidence we have thus far is compelling.
+Research suggests that people who work outdoors and/or live in cold climates have higher brown fat activity than average.
+The next time you go out into the cold wear a little bit less and turn your body into a heat-producing calorie burning, fat eating machine!

 7- Go for a swim in cool water (not freezing water; you don’t want to get hypothermia!).
-Water temps around 60-70 degrees is more than sufficient to increase your metabolic rate.
+Water temps around 60-70 degrees are more than sufficient to increase your metabolic rate.

 Doug Joachim – NYC www.JoachimsTraining.com